Beaumont Hit and Run Accident Lawyers

 While this coverage is handy, you may still want to consult with an attorney.
 Insurance companies may try to pressure you into accepting a settlement that is less than you deserve.
 An experienced attorney will understand what constitutes a fair settlement offer and will be able to negotiate with the insurance company until that number is reached.

 Negligent drivers can cause significant mental, emotional, and physical damage.
 They can also cause stress due to the high costs of medical care that may be associated with your injury.
 Worrying about how to pay for your medical bills should never be an issue if you are the victim of a hit-and-run accident with a negligent driver.
 Compensation is available in a variety of forms to ease your financial burden.
 Types of compensation available include:

 - Vehicle repairs

 All drivers are considered to be legally aware of their duties to stop and provide care and to exchange information with other drivers after an accident.
 Even if the accident is unintentional, leaving the scene is an intentional decision and is deemed to be worthy of punitive damages in many cases.

 Punitive damages are reserved for actions that are reckless or cause intentional harm.
-Punitive damages serve to financially punish the negligent driver for their actions, but they also serve as a warning to other drivers that these actions are deemed morally reprehensible.
+Punitive damages serve to punish the negligent driver for their actions financially, but they also serve as a warning to other drivers that these actions are deemed morally reprehensible.

-If you have been injured in a hit-and-run accident in the Beaumont area, you are not alone.
+If you have been injured in a hit-and-run accident in the Beaumont area, you are not alone, and legal help is readily available to help you during this difficult time.
 You should not have to suffer financial hardship or stress due to the actions of a negligent driver.
 Our team here at Portner Bond, PLLC is deeply committed to ensuring you and your loved ones receive the compensation and peace of mind you deserve.
-To schedule a free consultation, call us today at (409) 838-4444 or contact us online to begin working with a Beaumont car accident attorney.
+To schedule a free consultation, call us today at (409) 838-4444 or contact us online to begin working with a Beaumont car accident attorney